WestiferRobin/hedron/README.md

         - Remake the solar system
         - Apply Bases and Vehicles
             - Work and make Fortress per Society
+            - Create Society Guardian Order
+            - Create Society Arch Government
         - Work on Age of Empires and Red Alert mechanics
         - Test 100 v 100 Hedrons
     - Galaxy
         - 3x3x3 Galaxies
             - watch simulation
             - play game
+- Judgement Day: Beta Testing
+    - Polish and Test for private Beta
+    - Decide to keep as personal or sell it